I get it while you’d try coconut oil & co as sunscreens.

-Coconut oil is indeed the best natural oil for sun protection, but even that doesn’t reach SPF 15, which is the minimum recommended by dermatologists!Natural oils can give sunscreens a helping hand and help treat sun damage.
+Coconut oil is indeed the best natural oil for sun protection but even that is barely half the recommended amount!Natural oils can give sunscreens a helping hand and help treat sun damage.
 But they're not substitutes for sunscreensClick To Tweet

 What If We Mix Natural Oils For Sun Protection?

-But, what if we mix a bunch of them to reach SPF 30 or something?
+But, what if you mix a bunch of them to reach SPF 30 or something?

-Good luck with that.
-For starters, do you have any idea of how much coconut oil should you apply to reach SPF 7.1?
-Cos if you use too little, you’ll get a lot less protection.
+It’s not so easy.
+For starters, do you know how much coconut oil should you apply to reach SPF 7.1?
+Use too little and you’ll cut its protection in half.

-Then, there are all the other things that go into making a good sunscreen to consider.
-Things like viscosity, absorption rate, rate of degradation (all sunscreen ingredients use effectiveness over time – that’s why you have to reapply them every few hours), etc…
+This is just the first step.
+Making a good sunscreen is hard.
+You need to consider a bunch of stuff, like viscosity, absorption rate, rate of degradation (all sunscreen ingredients lose effectiveness over time – that’s why you have to reapply them every few hours), etc…

 Natural Ingredients Aren’t Useless Against UV Rays

-Even though natural oils and extracts don’t offer adequate protection against UV rays, they aren’t useless.
+Natural oils and extracts don’t offer adequate protection against UV rays but they aren’t useless.
 Most of them have powerful antixodant properties that can soothe and treat sun damage.

-For example, studies have shown that, thanks to its high content of polyphenols (a group of antioxidants), green tea can help reduce inflammation and redness caused by sun exposure, prevent UVB-induced oxidative stress (which can cause cancer) and the deplention of antioxidant enzymes.
+For example, studies have shown that green tea is loaded with antioxidants that can help reduce inflammation and redness caused by sun exposure, prevent UVB-induced oxidative stress (which can cause cancer) and the deplention of antioxidant enzymes.

 That’s far from useless, don’t you think?